SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift) println("Some unknown book is called '\(someBook.title)'")
     >>> Some unknown book is called '[untitled]'

-Both of these initializer methods ensure that the value of ``title`` is set to a valid string before the method ends.
+Both of these initializers ensure that the value of ``title`` is set to a valid string before the initializer ends.
 This means that the ``Document`` class passes the ‘definite initialization’ test mentioned above.

 .. _ClassesAndStructures_Inheritance: